sanamedio/log-of-learning/notes-21-oct-2018.md

 print mod(13,3) # 1
 print mod("%s%s", ( 'Hello' , 'World' ) ) # HelloWorld
 ```
+- Compiler will produce the same bytecode in both cases.
+Can check with dis.dis
+- Interpreter will need to do the corrrect thing

 ### 4 - call stack and data stack